 We all understand how important search is to the internet, imagine trying to find things if you can’t use search engines such as Google or Bing.
-It follows that if you want people to find your store that you need good search engine optimisation, it is critical to an eCommerce store’s success.
+It follows that if you want people to find your store that you need good search engine optimisation.
+It’s, quite simply, critical to an eCommerce store’s success.

-Unfortunately Magento’s default search tends to provide disappointing results.
+Unfortunately, Magento’s default search tends to provide disappointing results.
 It can vary from not matching anything to matching far too much.
 Customers come away thinking either you don’t stock the item they are looking for or they get tired of scrolling through page after page of irrelevant results.

 So if Magento Enterprise’s search is so great why look at ElasticSearch?
-First not everyone has Magento Enterprise, and we at iWeb wanted to develop a new search which could be used by all of our clients who wanted it.
-Secondly whilst Solr is an excellent full text search engine we felt that ElasticSearch had a number of significant advantages.
+First, not everyone has Magento Enterprise, and we at iWeb wanted to develop a new search which could be used by all of our clients who wanted it.
+Secondly whilst Solr is an excellent full-text search engine we felt that ElasticSearch had a number of significant advantages.

-Both ElasticSearch and Solr are full text search engines built on top of Lucene.
+Both ElasticSearch and Solr are full-text search engines built on top of Lucene.
 Lucene is a database specialising in text analysis, and unlike MySQL, it is designed to work with text and is able to analyse natural language.
 Lucene is also fiendishly fast.

-Both ElasticSearch and Solr are based on the same full text database and so have similar search performance, but ElasticSearch is a new search engine which has been designed from the beginning to operate in the cloud.
+Both ElasticSearch and Solr are based on the same full-text database and so have similar search performance, but ElasticSearch is a new search engine which has been designed from the beginning to operate in the cloud.
 It also has a modern API which makes managing and configuring the search engine easy, allowing us to build much more sophisticated integrations with Magento.

-At iWeb we have extensive experience of full text search with Apache Solr.
+At iWeb, we have extensive experience of full-text search with Apache Solr.
 We have been using it on a variety of websites for nearly 10 years.

 Our initial experience of ElasticSearch was as a log analysis tool, and it was here that we could see one of the great advantages of ElasticSearch; it was able to index thousands of lines of log files per hour.
 This is a key difference between our experience of Solr and ElasticSearch.

 ElasticSearch’s ability to index new data and searching simultaneously.
-This means we can keep the search up today with real time data, such as stock, without disrupting the search.
+This means we can keep the search up today with real-time data, such as stock, without disrupting the search.

-Here at iWeb we have written a Magento Extension to take advantage of the power of ElasticSearch.
+Here at iWeb, we have written a Magento Extension to take advantage of the power of ElasticSearch.
 We have an improved autocomplete, a new custom index, and fuzzy spell checking.

 The problem is Magento is very heavy, even when it only has to respond to small ajax requests it can still take hundreds of milliseconds.
 This is okay for full page loads but you notice it as you type in a search box, there is a pause between pressing a key and seeing the suggestions.

 Our solution was to bypass Magento altogether and to talk to ElasticSearch directly.
 The responses are more then ten times faster and the search can easily keep up with the customer as they type.
-Then we generate a thumbnail and index the url of the product so that the customer can see a preview of the product as they type and can go straight to the product if they click on it.
+Then we generate a thumbnail and index the URL of the product so that the customer can see a preview of the product as they type and can go straight to the product if they click on it.

 The problem with this is that the context of the text is lost, we don’t know if the text is part of the description, or the title, or is an attribute.
 It is important to know the context if you want to have a successful search.

-iWeb have created a custom indexer, in fact we created two, to index the product data.
+iWeb have created a custom indexer, in fact, we created two, to index the product data.
 We ensure the context of the data is preserved when it is inserted into ElasticSearch.
 This enables us to tune a search so a search term matching an SKU has a higher score then if the term was also found in the description.

 iWeb have created not one but two indexers; an attribute indexer and a product indexer.
 As you would expect, the product indexer indexes all of the products on your site.
 The attribute indexer was created so that we can maximise the features of ElasticSearch with minimum index time.

 As well as providing the standard “AND” and “OR” search, the iWeb ElasticSearch module introduces a “FUZZY” operator.
 The problem with the standard “AND” and “OR” is that they don’t always give good results.
 An “AND” search requires all of the terms in a search to match, so the search results won’t include products if one term is missing.

-ElasticSearch goes someway to improve this, because it is able to rank search results much better then the default search so even if you have hundreds of matches the most suitable ones should be at the top.
+ElasticSearch goes some way to improve this because it is able to rank search results much better then the default search so even if you have hundreds of matches the most suitable ones should be at the top.

 The “FUZZY” search strikes a balance between the two extremes, instead of saying all or any of the terms need to match we can say the majority of the terms need to match.
 So if you type a search with three terms it will need to match two terms.
 Products matching all three terms still score the highest and appear at the top but the other results are still good quality.